ucsb-cs156/OLD-website-originial-repo/_tutorials/student_ex04.md

 - Setting up a directory for test code, following the Maven directory conventions.
-- Adding a _dependency_ for JUnit to our `pom.xml`
+- Adding a _dependencies_ for JUnit to our `pom.xml`
-  - This tells Maven to download the `.jar` file for JUnit from `maven.org` and include it in the files for the project.
+  - This tells Maven to download the `.jar` files for JUnit from `maven.org` and include them in the files for the project.
 - Setting up the actual test code.